 - Salt to taste

-Preheat the oven to 200 degrees and cook the kebabs in it for 15 to 20 minutes.
-You can also barbeque them, but remember to baste them with butter or ghee at least two to three times.
+- Preheat the oven to 200 degrees and cook the kebabs in it for 15 to 20 minutes.
+You may also barbecue them, but remember to coat them with butter or ghee at least twice or three times.
 Enjoy them hot and remember to sprinkle some lemon juice and chaat masala over them.

-This brings me to the end of day 4, hope you have as much fun cooking, as I had sharing.
+This brings me to the end of day 4.
+I hope you have as much fun cooking as I had sharing.

 Happy Reading!

-Read the complete Keto diet plan for 7 days
+You can read the complete Keto diet plan for 7 days here.

 15 thoughts on “Thursday Keto Diet Plan & Recipes”